MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_05_Lab1_Ex01_Enable_MDC.md

 You're a Security Operations Analyst working at a company that is implementing cloud workload protections with Microsoft Defender for Cloud.
 In this lab, you enable Microsoft Defender for Cloud.

+>**Important:** The lab exercises for Learning Path #5 are in a *standalone* environment.
+If you exit the lab before completing it, you will be required to re-run the configurations again.

 ### Estimated time to complete this lab: 15 minutes

 ### Task 1: Enable Microsoft Defender for Cloud